 Please provide the following information, and submit to the NOAA DM Plan Repository.

 Reference to Master DM Plan (if applicable)

 As stated in Section IV, Requirement 1.3, DM Plans may be hierarchical.
 If this DM Plan inherits provisions from a higher-level DM Plan already submitted to the Repository, then this more-specific Plan only needs to provide information that differs from what was provided in the Master DM Plan.

 URL of higher-level DM Plan (if any) as submitted to DM Plan Repository:

 1. General Description of Data to be Managed

 1.1.
-Name of the Data, data collection Project, or data-producing Program: 2014 USGS/NRCS Lidar: Central MS
+Name of the Data, data collection Project, or data-producing Program: 2014 USGS NRCS Lidar: Choctaw and Washington Counties, AL

 1.2.
 Summary description of the data:

-TASK NAME: USGS-NRCS Laurel MS 0.7m NPS LIDAR

-Lidar Data Acquisition and Processing Production Task

-USGS Contract No. G10PC00057

-Task Order No. G13PD01086

-Woolpert Order No. 073741

-CONTRACTOR: Woolpert, Inc.
+This is a subset of data covering Alabama counties of Choctaw and Washington.

-This data set is comprised of lidar point cloud data for the project area.
-This task order required lidar data to be acquired in two separate AOI's over 10 counties in Mississippi; Attala, Leake, Lexington, Montgomery, Scott, Smith, Webster Counties and a portion of Carroll, Choctaw and Jasper Counties and two counties in Alabama; Washington and Choctaw.
+The full collection data set is comprised of lidar point cloud data, raster DEM, hydrologic 3-d breaklines, raster intensity, survey control, project tile index, and project data extent.
+This task order requires lidar data to be acquired in two separate AOI's over 10 counties in Mississippi; Attala, Leake, Lexington, Montgomery, Scott, Smith, Webster Counties and a portion of Carroll, Choctaw and Jasper Counties and two counties in Alabama; Washington and Choctaw.
 AOI is approximately 7,400 square miles.
-The lidar data were acquired and processed under the requirements identified in this task order.
-Lidar data is a remotely sensed high resolution elevation data collected by an airborne platform.

 The lidar sensor uses a combination of laser range finding, GPS positioning, and inertial measurement technologies.
 The lidar systems collect data point clouds that are used to produce highly detailed Digital Elevation Models (DEMs) of the earth's terrain, manmade structures, and vegetation.
 The task required the LiDAR data to be collected at a nominal pulse spacing (NPS) of 0.7 meters.
 The final products include classified LAS, one (1) meter pixel raster DEMs of the bare-earth surface in ERDAS IMG Format, and 8-bit intensity images.
 Each LAS file contains lidar point information, which has been calibrated, controlled, and classified.
 Additional deliverables include hydrologic breakline data, control data, tile index, lidar processing and survey reports in PDF format, FGDC metadata files for each data deliverable in .xml format, and LAS swath data.
-Collected swath files that were larger than 2GB were provided in multiple subswath files, each less than 2GB.
+Collected swath files that were that were larger than 2GB were provided in multiple sub-swath files, each less than 2GB.
 Ground conditions: Water at normal levels; no unusual inundation; no snow; leaf off.